-Health in All Policies (HiAP)
+Health in All Policies

-A HiAP approach addresses the complexity of health inequities and improves population health by systematically incorporating health considerations into decision- making processes across sectors and at all government levels.
+The Health in All Policies (HiAP) approach addresses the complexity of health inequities and improves population health by systematically incorporating health considerations into decision-making processes across sectors and at all government levels.
 HiAP emphasizes intersectoral collaboration among government agencies and shared planning and assessment between government, community-based organizations, and often businesses.
 While its primary purpose is to identify and improve how decisions in multiple sectors affect health, it can also identify ways in which better health achieves goals in other sectors.
 For instance, a HiAP approach supports goals such as job creation and economic stability, transportation access, environmental sustainability, educational attainment, and community safety because these are good for health.
 By identifying and working towards common goals, a HiAP approach can improve the efficiency of government agencies.

 The HiAP approach and its underlying philosophy have taken hold in many parts of Western Europe, Australia, and New Zealand, but is relatively new in the United States.
-California was the first state to embrace an HiAP approach.
+California is breaking new ground in this area.
 The California Health in All Policies Task Force was formed from a strategic community initiative under the leadership of former California Governor Arnold Schwarzenegger, who recognized that many departments and agencies had similar agendas related to health, childhood obesity, and climate change.
-The task force, established through a 2010 executive order, consists of representatives from 22 state agencies, including the Department of Education, Department of Finance, Department of Food and Agriculture, Department of Parks and Recreation, and Environmental Protection Agency.
-For more information on the work of the task force and resources for a HiAP approach, visit http://sgc.ca.gov/programs/hiap/.
+The Task Force, established through a 2010 executive order, consists of representatives from 22 state agencies, including the Department of Education, Department of Finance, Department of